-- In addition to contingency fees, you will have to reimburse the necessary cost and expenses incurred by your lawyer throughout the process.
-These costs include collecting and copying medical records, court filing fees, court reporter fees for deposition transcript, hourly fees for expert testimony and investigation cost, etc.
+A contingency fee covers your lawyer’s fees, but it does not cover other case costs and expenses.
+These expenses may include collecting and copying medical records, court filing fees, court reporter fees for deposition transcripts, hourly fees for expert testimony, and investigation costs.